okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 Each Policy object, as well as a Rule for it, needs to exist, in order for Okta Identity Engine to function.
 One of each is created by default when Okta Identity Engine is enabled for an org.

-A `mappings` endpoint is used to set which Policies apply to which Apps.
-See [Mappings Between Apps and Policies](#mappings-between-apps-and-policies) below for information.
+A `/mappings` endpoint is used to set which Policies apply to which Apps.
+See the [Mappings Between Apps and Policies](#mappings-between-apps-and-policies) section of this document for a description of how to set mappings.

 ## Policies API Operations